 Eduard “Ted” Friedrich Winkler was born in Hamburg on 4th December 1920.
 He became an apprentice with the German aircraft company Blohm and Voss and became a reserved worker during the war, but was later conscripted into the Luftwaffe in 1942 as an armourer.
 In March 1945 he surrendered to the British on the Rhine.
 Brought to England as a prisoner in 1946, he was finally released on December 31 in 1948.
 After a month-long trip back to Germany, he remained and worked in this country.
 Upon retirement, he was involved in voluntary activities from his Hedon home and followed several interests.
 He died in November 2020 just two weeks short of his 100th birthday.

 When Ted left school at 14 in 1934 the National Socialist German Workers Party – the Nazis – had already attained power the previous year.
 His school was renamed the Adolf Hitler school in honour of the new Führer as that party’s influence enveloped the whole of German life.
 Ted’s father, a veteran of the Great War, had been an ardent Nazi joining the party in 1927 and helped it win the battle on the streets in an area of Hamburg that was staunchly Socialist and Communist.
 Ted recalls his father coming home one evening with a bloodied head after one particular street skirmish.
-The Great War had left his father with a wooden arm and apparently, that was used as an effective weapon in many a fight.
+The Great War had left his father with a wooden arm, and apparently, that was used as an effective weapon in many a fight.
 However, it was the disability that was the cause of his father’s eventual disgruntlement with the Nazi hierarchy.
 A Nazi parade in Hamburg to mark the success of the party’s rise to power saw his father excluded by party leaders, his father believing that it was his disability that had marked him out.
 So by 1934, his father had left the party.
 He died in 1937 from gangrene as a result of complications with his arm injury.
 In contrast, Ted’s uncle, his father’s brother, was a member of the Communist Party.
 He actually hung on to his old membership card which he hid in a copy of Mein Kampf.
 His father was on friendly relations with his brother; however, he refused to speak to his next-door neighbour who was also a Communist but an organiser for the party.
 This neighbour was arrested in the Nazi clampdown on opposition parties.

 Ted himself said he had no interest in politics.
 He had an interest in Jazz music and was a supporter of what was known as the Swing Youth movement.
 However, such ‘alien music’ was frowned upon by the Nazis and jazz itself was actually banned from being played in 1937.
 His interest was in flying.
 He was a member of an air sports youth club that got him involved with building gliders and actually flying one.
 He harboured an ambition to become a pilot.
 But even this youth club was eventually absorbed into the Hitler Youth.

-Ted’s first job was as an errand boy in a shipping company which operated on the docks – a Jewish shipping company.
+Ted’s first job was as an errand boy in a shipping company that operated on the docks – a Jewish shipping company.
 Ted remembers the boss as a kindly man who looked after his workers.
 It was at this time that the young Ted began to court a Jewish girl, Ingrid.
 Her father was a war veteran and would wear his Iron Cross awarded during that conflict.
 She and her family later disappeared whether through taking flight or having been arrested.
 In 1935 Ted became an apprentice building aeroplanes at an aircraft factory just outside Hamburg, initially working on rudders and elevators.

 The onset of war with the English in 1939 passed without him taking too much notice.
 Ted recalled that the propaganda machine was full of stories about the persecution of Germans living in Poland so there was a feeling of indignation amongst the local population but this was before any air raids had taken place.